wdamron/arm/INSTRUCTIONS.md

 ## STADDB

+Atomic add on byte in memory, without return: an alias of LDADDB, LDADDAB, LDADDALB, LDADDLB.

 ```
 staddb Wd, [Xn|SP]
 ```

 ## STADDH

+Atomic add on halfword in memory, without return: an alias of LDADDH, LDADDAH, LDADDALH, LDADDLH.

 ```
 staddh Wd, [Xn|SP]
 ```

 ## STADDL

+Atomic add on word or doubleword in memory, without return: an alias of LDADD, LDADDA, LDADDAL, LDADDL.

 ```
 staddl Wd, [Xn|SP]